humanpenguin/M0IXP-RC/README.md

 # M0IXP-RC
-M0IXP-RC is designed to be a simple GUI pased Antenna Rotator Controller using python3.
+M0IXP-RC is designed to be a simple GUI based Antenna Rotator Controller using python3.

 It will connect to any GS232 enabled rotator controller. providing a simple config and controll interface.